ThunderGemios10/The-Super-Duper-Script-Editor-2/README.md

     * A Windows binary is included in `tools`.

 # Note:
-   * You will need to download some required files to get this to work.
-Check "Releases", Download those files and place them in "data" folder.
+   * You will need to download the gfx for the editor to work.
+Check "Releases" and add it to /data/ folder.

 ## Licensing and legal stuff